mozilla/pkipolicy/rootstore/policy.md

 We reserve the right to not approve subordinate CA certificates.
 This includes (but is not limited to) cases where we believe that approval of a subordinate CA operator would cause undue risks to users’ security.
 Mozilla is under no obligation to explain the reasoning behind such decisions.

-When any of the following conditions apply, the root CA operator is not required to perform Mozilla’s [Process for non-Technically-Constrained Subordinate CAs](https://wiki.mozilla.org/CA/External_Sub_CAs) before the subordinate CA certificate begins issuing certificates:
+When any of the following conditions apply, the root CA operator is not required to perform Mozilla’s [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs] before the subordinate CA certificate begins issuing certificates:

 - The subordinate CA will be operated directly by the root CA operator under the exact same policies and practices of the root CA operator and within the same scope of audit reporting, and no new organizations will be involved in the management or operation of the CA.
 - The CA certificate is technically constrained as described in section 5.3.1 of this policy.
 - The subordinate CA operator:
-  - has previously undergone the [Process for non-Technically-Constrained Subordinate CAs](https://wiki.mozilla.org/CA/External_Sub_CAs);
+  - has previously undergone the [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs];
   - has been approved for the type of certificates to be issued (email, TLS, or EV TLS); and
   - will operate under the same policies and practices as the previous review, and under the same scope of audit reporting as the prior subordinate CA certificate.
 (Newer versions of policies and practices MAY be used, provided that the subordinate CA operator follows the same versions of the policies for both the existing and new CA certificates.)
 - As of May 1, 2022, the subordinate CA operator was already transitively trusted for issuing the same type of certificates under an existing subordinate CA certificate issued by a root CA in Mozilla’s trust store.